Swollen lymph nodes - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Swollen lymph nodes can be caused by various factors, such as:

-• Common infections: This include severe infections like HIV, as well as common infections such as strep throat, sinus infection, skin wounds, measles, ear infections, and mononucleosis.
+• Common infections: This includes severe infections like HIV, as well as common infections such as strep throat, sinus infection, skin wounds, measles, ear infections, and mononucleosis.

 • Uncommon infections: Less common infections causing swollen lymph nodes include toxoplasmosis which stems from contact with infected cat feces or undercooked meat, cat scratch fever, a bacterial infection transmitted through cat scratches or bites, tuberculosis, and certain sexually transmitted infections like syphilis.

-• Immune system disorders: This include rheumatoid arthritis and lupus.
+• Immune system disorders: This includes rheumatoid arthritis and lupus.

 • Cancers: Cancer can cause swollen lymph nodes, with types like lymphoma originating in the lymphatic system, leukemia affecting blood-forming tissues like bone marrow and lymph nodes, and other cancers spreading to the lymph nodes after metastasizing from elsewhere in the body.